Duke Ellington’s lost opera, Queenie Pie is now in the database

 [1] Karen Monson.
 1986.
 “Opera: The Duke’s ‘Queenie Pie’.”
 Wall Street Journal, Oct 08, 1. https://www.proquest.com/newspapers/opera-dukes-queenie-pie/docview/398061476/se-2?accountid=12390.

-One thought on “Duke Ellington’s lost opera, Queenie Pie is now in the database”
+One response to “Duke Ellington’s lost opera, Queenie Pie is now in the database”